leancloud/filter-service/README.md

 1. Download the latest `filter-service.tar.gz` file from the releases list [here](https://github.com/leancloud/filter-service/releases), and uncompressed this package to your local directory;
 2. Under the extracted directory `filter-service`, execute `./bin/filter-service` to run Filter-Service on port 8080 by default;
-3. Please using the `-h` option and checking `./config/configuration.xml` file to browse all the available configurable options for Filter-Service;
+3. Please using the `-h` option and checking `./config/configuration.yaml` file to browse all the available configurable options for Filter-Service;
 4. The doc for all the available API is written in [Swagger](https://swagger.io/) and is put under the `doc` directory [at here](https://github.com/leancloud/filter-service/blob/master/doc/bloom-filter-swagger.yaml).
 Please use a swagger rendering tool to check those API.
 If you don't have a swagger rendering tool available, please consider import the [bloom-filter-swagger.yaml](https://github.com/leancloud/filter-service/blob/master/doc/bloom-filter-swagger.yaml) file to [Swagger Editor](https://editor.swagger.io/) to browse.

+If you would like to package by your self, please use JDK 11 and execute `mvn package` under the project main directory.
+The packaged `jar` file can be run under JDK 8+.
+Please consider to use [jenv](https://github.com/jenv/jenv) to swich between JDK 8 and  JDK 11 smoothly.

 ## Persistence

-Filter-Service uses a file named `snapshot.db`in a dedicated directory given in `config/configuration.xml` to save all the filters every several seconds.
+Filter-Service uses a file named `snapshot.db`in a dedicated directory given in `config/configuration.yaml` to save all the filters every several seconds.
 It will lock this directory so only one Filter-Service can use the same directory on the same time.
 During persistence operation, firstly Filter-Service will save filters to a file named `snapshot.tmp`.
 After that, if everything is OK, it will rename `snapshot.tmp` to `snapshot.db` in an atomic operation.

 You can configurate when to save filters to file by both of number of seconds and number of update operations occurred.
 In the example below, the behaviour will be to save:
 * after 900 sec if at least 1 filter update operations occurred